kddubey/cappr/README.md

 In general, you should expect similar or identical performance to text generation when every completion is 1 token long.

-For OpenAI models, see
+For OpenAI models (about to be deprecated), see

 [2 SuperGLUE
 datasets](https://github.com/kddubey/cappr/blob/main/demos/openai/superglue)

 [RAFT zero-shot training
 sets](https://github.com/kddubey/cappr/blob/main/demos/openai/raft)

-TODO: summary tables/spiderwebs
 </details>